Medical Breakthroughs

 2011

-London Health Sciences Centre announces another world first after LHSC's cardiac surgery team successfully performed an emergency surgery to repair a hole in a patient’s heart caused by a pacemaker complication using the DaVinci robot.
-Traditionally, this surgery is done via open chest surgery.
+London Health Sciences Centre's (LHSC) cardiac surgery team successfully performed an emergency surgery to repair a hole in a patient’s heart caused by a pacemaker complication using the DaVinci robot.
+Traditionally, this surgery is done via traditional open chest surgery.

-LHSC is the first hospital in Canada to use wireless technology for hemodynamic evaluation, or the evaluation of pressures and flow in patient’s hearts.
+LHSC becomes the first hospital in Canada to use wireless technology for hemodynamic evaluation, or the evaluation of pressures and flow in patient’s hearts

 2010

-A North American first in providing peritoneal home dialysis patients with touch screen technology and access to a health coach from home was achieved at LHSC.
+LHSC becomes first in providing peritoneal home dialysis patients with touch screen technology and access to a health coach from home at LHSC

 2009